-Global commodities have tempted investors with spectacular performance at times and exchange-traded funds (ETFs) have made it easier than ever to invest in them.
+Global commodities have tempted investors with a spectacular performance at times, and exchange-traded funds (ETFs) have made it easier than ever to invest in them.
 Despite these periods of outperformance, the asset class is a poor investment for most investors and even many professional short-term traders that are exiting the business.

 Let’s take a look at some of the major reasons that investors should rethink investing in commodities, and then look at when it might make sense.